Upasana0710/Trackminster/README.md

 ## Technologies Used

-The Employee Work Tracker Web Application is built using the following technologies:
+Trackminster is built using the following technologies:

 - **Front-end**: HTML, CSS, JavaScript, React.js
 - **Back-end**: Node.js, Express.js